niteshbalusu11/BOS-Commands-Document/README.md

 - Flags:
   - `days`: Produces a chart for the last N number of days specified.
-  - `in`: Takes a public key and charts fees paid coming into that node.
+  - `in`: Takes a public key/alias and charts fees paid coming into that node.
   - `most-fees`: Gives a table for fees paid per peer/network and amount forwarded per peer.
   - `network`: Fees paid to the network who are not your peers, example are other hops in a rebalance or a payment you made.
-  - `out`: Takes a public key and charts fees paid out through a node.
+  - `out`: Takes a public key/alias and charts fees paid out through a node.
   - `peer`: Fees paid only to your peers excluding the others in the network
   - `rebalances`: shows only fees paid for rebalances or payments made to yourself
   <br></br>